How to File for Bankruptcy with No Money:

 This can be particularly helpful for those who are overwhelmed by debt and facing financial hardship but lack the means to cover the initial costs associated with filing for bankruptcy.

-How to File Chapter 13 with no Money
+How to File Chapter 13 with No Money

 Chapter 13 bankruptcy is often called “reorganization” bankruptcy and is available to individuals with a regular income, even if it’s low.
 It allows you to create a repayment plan based on your income and expenses.